JASigning Platform Issues

 Before installing and running JASigning applications, the corresponding JNLP file must be downloaded.
 The application is then launched using Java Web Start.
 The user will be warned that the application (its JNLP file) has been downloaded from the Internet.
 The user will also be asked to confirm that they trust the publisher.

-Under the default settings for GateKeeper on OS X 10.10 Yosemite, 10.9 Mavericks, 10.8 Mountain Lion, and 10.7.5 Lion onwards, JASigning applications are blocked from running because they do not come from the App Store or an identified developer.
+Under the default settings for GateKeeper on OS X 10.7.5 Lion and onwards, JASigning applications are blocked from running because they do not come from the App Store or an identified developer.
 To run blocked applications it is necessary to locate the JNLP file, typically in the Downloads folder, and open it by double-clicking with the control-key down or by right-clicking and choosing Open.
-GateKeeper can be disabled using the General tab of Security & Privacy in the System Preferences.
+On some versions, GateKeeper can be disabled using the General tab of Security & Privacy in the System Preferences.

-As documented in JASigning Release Notes, on OS X 10.6 Snow Leopard some rendering artefacts can appear with the freestanding SiGML URL Player and SiGML Service Player.
-This seems to be related to use of Java 6 so can occur with OS 10.7 Lion and 10.8 Mountain Lion as initially installed.
+As documented in JASigning Release Notes, on OS X 10.6 Snow Leopard and later some rendering artefacts can appear with the freestanding SiGML URL Player and SiGML Service Player.

 JASigning WebGL software should work with Firefox, Chrome, Opera, and Internet Explorer.